radiant/radiant-event-calendar-extension/README.md

 # Event Calendar Extension for Radiant

 This extension lets your radiant site present calendar events in various useful ways.
 The events can be administered directly or retrieved by subscription to ical and caldav services including Google Calendar, and can be served as RSS, Ical or JSON feeds as well as through a broad set of radius tags on your normal pages.
-This extension supports a wide range of uses from a basic display of forthcoming events through to a full calendar aggregation and mapping service.
+This extension supports a wide range of uses from a single-tag display of forthcoming events through to a full calendar aggregation and mapping service.

 The calendaring functionality comes from [ri_cal](http://github.com/rubyredrick/ri_cal) and supports proper recurrence and duration.
 We also recognise all-day events and pass through notes and urls: the ical subscription and redistribution should be fully RFC2445 compliant.
 It is not yet a full CalDAV client, and we don't have proper support for principals, groups or availability.

 See the [event_map](http://github.com/spanner/radiant-event_map-extension) extension for googlemapping of events and [taggable_events](http://github.com/spanner/radiant-taggable_events-extension) for more fine-grained tagging and retrieval options.
-A `reader_events` extension is also in the works for reader-submitted calendar events, but [reader](http://github.com/spanner/radiant-reader-extension) will need to be updated for 0.9 first.
+A `reader_events` extension is also in the works for public submission of calendar events.

 ## Requirements

-Radiant 0.9, `layouts` or `share_layouts` and the `ri_cal` gem to handle iCal data.
+Radiant 0.9 or 1, `layouts` or `share_layouts` and the `ri_cal` gem to handle iCal data.
 It's declared in the extension so this should do it:

 	sudo rake gems:install